BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **Bladelord** `ACTIVE`

-If Outnumbered in a Combat, Thranduil may re-roll To Wound Rolls of a natural 1 when making Strikes.
-If he has the Infantry keyword, Thranduil may instead re-roll all failed To Wound Rolls when making Strikes.
+If he is Outnumbered in a Combat, Thranduil may re-roll To Wound Rolls of a natural 1 when making Strikes.
+If he has the Infantry keyword and is Outnumbered in a Combat, Thranduil may instead re-roll all failed To Wound Rolls when making Strikes.

 - **Fury of the Elvenking** `PASSIVE`

-If Outnumbered in a Combat, and successfully kills all enemy models that he was Engaged in Combat with, then in the following turn Thranduil may declare a [Heroic Combat] for free.
+If Thranduil is Outnumbered in a Combat, and successfully kills all enemy models that he was Engaged in Combat with, then in the following turn Thranduil may declare a [Heroic Combat] for free.

 - **"Do not talk to me of Dragon fire"** `ACTIVE`

-At the beginning of his Activation, Thranduil can spend a Will Point.
-If he does, then until the end of the turn Thranduil gains [Terror].
-Additionally, if Thranduil has the Infantry keyword, then each enemy model within 3" of him, that is not Engaged in Combat, must take a Courage Test in an order chosen by Thranduil's controlling player.
-If the test is failed, they must immediately Move directly away from Thranduil as far as they can, up to the limit of their Move Value.
+At the beginning of his Activation, Thranduil can spend a Will Point to use this special rule.
+If he does, then until the end of the turn Thranduil has the [Terror] special rule.
+Additionally, if Thranduil has the Infantry Keyword when he uses this special rule, then each enemy model within 3" of him, that is not Engaged in Combat, must take a Courage Test in an order chosen by Thranduil's controlling player.
+If the test is failed, they must immediately Move Directly Away from Thranduil as far as they can, up to the limit of their Move Value.
 Models Moved by this special rule cannot Move again during the turn, but may otherwise act normally.

 ---